chirripo/chirripo/README.md

 # Customize

 You can change any variable defined in .env to make adjustments to the provided setup.
 You can also create a file named `docker-compose.override.yml` in the root of your project to make more advanced customizations.

+# Xdebug

+- In order to setup xdebug, set XDEBUG_ENABLE variable to "enable", then stop & start the containers.